juanbkm/donor2019/content/strategy-2030/rural-development-and-food-security.md

 ### Increasing Agricultural Productivity and Food Security Using High-Level Technologies

-{{< dr-artimage src="images/agri-3-ban-gen.jpg" align="" alt="" caption="Investments in technology can make farms more efficient and productive.">}}
+{{< dr-artimage src="images/agri-3-ban-gen.jpg" align="" alt="" caption="Investments in technology can make farms more efficient and productive.
+They can also help ensure that land and water resources are used in a sustainable manner.">}}

 Advanced technologies can increase the efficiency of agricultural operations and ensure the sustainable use of land and water resources.
 With $500,000 financing each from the Republic of Korea e-Asia and Knowledge Partnership Fund and the High-Level Technology Fund, ADB approved the [Regional: Digital Solutions to Improve Agricultural Value Chains Project](https://www.adb.org/projects/49054-001/main).
 This project is testing the use of information and communication technologies in agriculture in increasing productivity, efficiency, and profitability of stakeholders along value chains.
 This eAgriculture system is being implemented in Bangladesh, Pakistan, Tajikistan, and Viet Nam.

 The High Level Technology Fund is also providing a $1.6 million grant to the Cambodia: Irrigated Agriculture Improvement Project, which will modernize and climate-proof irrigation systems and improve farming practices and promote crop diversification.
 The grant will help establish a water resources management data center to improve data use on in better water resources planning, management, and investment.

 The Japan Fund for Poverty Reduction provided $2 million for the Pakistan: Enhancing Technology-Based Agriculture and Marketing in Rural Punjab Project, which will facilitate the rapid adoption of advanced technologies to improve the productivity and profitability of the agriculture sector in Punjab Province, Pakistan.
 It will help increase farmers' access to such technologies to strengthen agriculture value chains in rural Punjab.
 It will also enable further development and adoption of advanced technologies to benefit the agriculture sector.

 The WFPF-supported Indonesia: Integrated Participatory Development and Management of Irrigation Program was also completed in 2019.
 The $105,000 WFPF funding enabled the introduction of LIDAR (light detection and ranging) surveys for operations and maintenance of irrigation networks.
 The precision of this high-level technology allows the easy identification of irrigation infrastructure that need utmost rehabilitation.
 About 6,000 hectares of irrigation area were covered by the WFPF-funded LIDAR pilot survey.